New authors often think it is so easy to self-publish with a publishing service such as Kindle Direct Publishing (KDP)

 What social media network world these readers likely use?
 Instagram for the young or Facebook for mature readers?

 Does my story have a political angle?
 Maybe Twitter would be a possible way to find readers.

 Understanding who is going to consider buying your book and why they might buy it can make a massive difference to your chances of success.

 Is your book cover design poor?

 Nothing kills a book’s selling potential on online retailers faster than an awful cover.
 Cheap always looks cheap, especially in small sizes on retailers.

 The quality, design, clarity, sharpness, colour and font choices and overall appeal of a book cover all have a direct effect on book sales.

-You might think that making your own homemade book cover will save you a few dollars, but it will never help you make money.
-So it is wasted energy and poor business logic.
+You might think that making your own homemade book cover will save you a few dollars.
+But it will never help you make money.
+So it is wasted energy and very poor business logic.

 If you spend money on nothing else, always get a professional on the job and hire a book cover designer for your ebook and print on demand (POD) covers.

 It is not easy for an Indie author to afford a developmental editor.